 8. Promoting the wrong people

 Your reasons for promoting someone should always be clear.
-Firstly, they work the hardest.
-Secondly, they deserve it over everyone else.
-If a candidate doesn’t fit this criterion, it’s likely you’ve promoted the wrong person.
-If your workforce clocks onto this, it can really take the wind out of their sails and stop them from thriving for perfection.
+Why are they the best person for the job?
+If you can’t answer this question easily, it’s likely you’ve promoted the wrong person.
+If other members of your team feel favouritism is being shown or the person promoted is not the right person for the role, it can really take the wind out of the team’s sails and stop them from striving for a promotion.